ekiciburak/ComparisonTheorem-MacLane/README.md

 * UseCase.v: Includes the use case of the comparison theorem where a Kleisli adjunction followed by coKleils adjunction annihilate each other through the comparison functor.

 * eqivalence.v: Shows the equivalence between the library by Timany and ours.
 This concerns the overlapping parts.
-  *Please do not forget to modify the `Add LoadPath` vernacs providing the local paths to the libraries after compiling them.*
+  *Please do not forget to modify the `Add LoadPath` vernac providing the local path to Timany's library.*